mdcourse/mdcourse.github.io/docs/source/chapters/chapter4.rst

 .. label:: end_Utilities_class

-Here, the method is a little bit complicated, because three types of outputs can be requested by the user: *force-vector*, *force-matrix*, and *potential*.
-The last one, *potential*, simply returns the value of the potential energy for the entire system.
+Here, two types of outputs can be requested by the user: *force-vector*, and *force-matrix*.
-If *force-vector* or *force-matrix* are selected instead, then the individual forces between atoms are returned.
+The *force-matrix* option will be useful for pressure calculation, see :ref:`chapter7-label`.

 Wrap in box
 -----------